jtonglet/jtonglet.github.io/_pages/cv.md

   * Major in Data Science
   * Courses : Machine Learning, NLP, Time Series, Operations Research, Software Architecture
   * Research assistant at the LIRIS group under the supervision of Bart Baesens and Wouter Verbeke
-  * Thesis : Predicting the Demographics of Twitter Users with Programmatic Weak Supervision, accepted as a journal paper in TOP
+  * Thesis : Predicting the Demographics of Twitter Users with Programmatic Weak Supervision, accepted in Transactions in Operations Research
 * **B.Sc. in Business Engineering**, UCLouvain, 2017-2020
   *  **85.6%** *Magna Cum Laude*
   * Interdisciplinary B.Sc. at the intersection of economics and engineering